AniRaman/Sahayak/README.md

 - API keys are managed through environment variables
 - User data is processed in compliance with educational privacy standards

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built using Google's Generative AI and Cloud Platform
 - Leverages the Google Agent Development Kit (ADK)
 - Inspired by the need for intelligent educational content creation

-## 📞 Support

-For support and questions:
-- Create an issue in this repository
-- Contact the development team
-- Check the documentation in the `AgenticAIHackathon/` directory

 ---